 - American Securities LLC in its acquisition of HHI Holdings LLC, a US-based auto components supplier

 - General Electric Capital Corporation in its investment in the EBX Group controlled by Eike Batista

 - Avista Capital Partners and Partners Group in their acquisition of Strategic Partners, Inc., a leading manufacturer of medical uniforms

 - Lincare Holdings, Inc. in its acquisition by Linde Group of Germany

-Mr. Dundon is recognized as a 2014 “Rising Star” in Texas for Tax by Super Lawyers.
+Mr. Dundon has been recognized as a “Rising Star” in Texas for Tax by Super Lawyers since 2014.
 Prior to joining Weil, he served as a law clerk to the Honorable William L. Garwood of the United States Court of Appeals for the Fifth Circuit.
-He received his law degree, with high honors, from the University of Texas, where he was a Chancellor-at-Large (top 16 highest ranking graduates), an articles editor for the Texas Law Review, and a member of the Order of the Coif.
+He received his law degree, with high honors, from the University of Texas, where he was a Chancellor-at-Large (top 16 highest ranking graduates), an articles editor for the Texas Law Review and a member of the Order of the Coif.